The HPDir Project

 Devices provide mass storage to the host.
 The host talks to them via a common communication medium (here: the HP-IB).
 There is no need for the host to know anything about the device but the address(es) of its HP-IB interface, since the host in fact talks to interfaces, not to devices.

-Each device has at least one unit, and one interface, but in principal can be implemented with both.
+Each device has at least one unit, and one interface, but in principle can be implemented with both.
 Sometimes there are master devices and slave devices.
 In that case, the master device connects to the host, and shares some of its components to the slave, e.g. for sharing the same HP-IB interface or drive controller(s).

 The device is the housing box which encloses all the drives, with a power switch, a product label which identifies the model, and plugs for power and connection to the host etc.